klemensn/psst/README.md

 # Psst

 Fast Spotify client with native GUI, without Electron, built in Rust.
 Very early in development, lacking in features, stability, and general user experience.
-It is being tested only on Mac so far, but aims for full Windows and Linux support.
+It is being tested only on Mac so far, but aims for full Windows, Linux and BSD support.
 Contributions welcome!

 [![Build](https://github.com/jpochyla/psst/actions/workflows/build.yml/badge.svg)](https://github.com/jpochyla/psst/actions)